Why are we building a battery storage facility?

-The development will consist of a number of battery storage units of less than 3m in height and associated electrical infrastructure, surrounded by a 4m security fence.
+The development will consist of a number of battery storage units of less than 3m in height and associated electrical infrastructure, surrounded by a 2.4m security fence.
+Nine CCTV camera poles measuring 4.2m high will be erected.
 The batteries are connected directly to the substation.
-It will look similar to the below.

 What impact will this project have on the surrounding environment?

 In consultation with the Council, Pivot Power has undertaken a range of detailed environmental studies to ensure that no significant environmental effects will arise from the development.
-This includes assessments of ecology, noise and drainage.
+This includes assessments of ecology and drainage.
 A visual assessment has confirmed that the batteries will have minimal visibility from public viewpoints.